 A threat to reefs worldwide

 Coral bleaching is a major threat to reefs worldwide.
-Over the past 2 decades, bleaching has resulted in significant loss of coral reef cover (including on the Great Barrier Reef), as well as the valuable goods and services healthy reefs provide.
+Over the past 2 decades, bleaching has resulted in significant loss of coral reef cover (including on the Great Barrier Reef and some oceanic reef in northwest Australia), as well as the valuable goods and services healthy reefs provide.

 The frequency, extent and severity of coral bleaching will increase in coming decades unless the amount of future climate warming is rapidly constrained.

 AIMS is a research leader in many facets of the modern coral bleaching phenomenon.
 We also partner with other research agencies to improve the global understanding of coral bleaching.

 We lead the design phase of the Reef Restoration and Adaptation Program, a long-term research project investigating the best science and technology options to help the Great Barrier Reef resist, repair and recover from mounting levels of environmental stresses.